 The benefits for service in the Air National Guard are pretty competitive.
 Among other things, service members are eligible for military health insurance and educational benefits.
 Members of the Air National Guard are eligible for the Tricare Reserve Select health insurance benefit and may purchase insurance through this program for their families as well.
-As of 2014, the monthly premium for Tricare Reserve Select is $51.68 for an individual service member and $204.29 for both the service member and his family.
-The annual deductible for the plan at the E-4 pay grade or below is $50 for individuals and $100 for families.
-After the deductible, service members pay a portion of medical costs, which varies depending on whether or not the provider is in network.
-The member's expense is subject to a catastrophic cap — a maximum total healthcare cost of $1,000 in a single fiscal year.
+Monthly premiums vary depending on the plan type and when you entered uniformed service.
+As of 2018, active duty service members pay a small annual deductible and nothing out-of-pocket for any type of care.

 Members of the Air National Guard qualify for federal education benefits as a reward for their commitment to serve.
 Service members who spend at least six years in the Guard are eligible for educational assistance from the Montgomery G.I.
 Bill, which pays a large portion of the costs of college.
 Service members may also be able to have their past student loans repaid by the military, though eligibility for this program varies.